AstroSnipz/Id_Detection/README.md

-# Government ID Classification and Information Extraction
+# Deep Learning-based Government ID Verification System

 This application uses a trained YOLO model to classify government ID types and extract relevant information.
 Follow the steps below to set up and run the application.